-Another of the most important systems in our simple kitchen is our easy methods for organizing pots and pans!
+Another of the most important systems in our simple kitchen is our easy methods for pots and pans storage!

 When we designed our kitchen, we created shallow storage that was ideal for our roasting pans, stock pots, etc. This allows me to see what I have at all times – nothing is buried in the back of a cabinet!
 You can read more about the details of that storage in the post I linked above.

 We also added pull-out storage near our range, which is amazing for holding more baking dishes, frying pans, and more.
 Again, seeing what you have and making it easily accessible are the keys to making your spaces work for you.